The Surfer Release Date, Storyline, and Everything You Need to Know

 The bulk of principal photography was filmed in Yallingup, Western Australia, with shooting concluding in December 2023.
 For the production team, that meant figuring out how to capture authentic surfing sequences safely.

-Tea Shop Productions, Arenamedia, Lovely Productions, and Gramercy Park Media are among the production companies behind the film, which Australia’s Screenwest supports.
+Tea Shop Productions, Arenamedia, Lovely Productions, and Gramercy Park Media are among the production companies behind the film, which is supported by Australia’s Screenwest.
 The international project tapped into diverse talents whilst energizing local economies.

 After bowing at Cannes in May 2024, the film rounded out its awards season run at the 54th International Film Festival in Rotterdam in February 2025, and critics in particular responded to its tense atmosphere and visual storytelling.